Using Shopify Payments

 Costs of using Shopify Payments

-Shopify Payments costs 2.9% + 30¢ per successful transaction on our Basic plan.
-You can tap into lower rates as you upgrade your subscription with Shopify (2.25% + 30¢ on our Unlimited plan).
+Shopify Payments costs will vary based on your plan.
+You can tap into lower rates as you upgrade your subscription with Shopify.
 For a full list of pricing broken down by plan please navigate over to http://shopify.com/payments or http://shopify.com/pricing.

 The pricing for Shopify Payments is all inclusive!
 There are no monthly fees, no hidden fees, and no setup fees.
 There's no additional charges to accept American Express or international orders.
 When you're using Shopify Payments as your processor, any other subscription transaction fees are waived, putting money back in your wallet.